Docker - Containers Simplified

 |

-Run a Test Container: Run a test container using the hello-world image to verify Docker installation.
+Step 2.
+Run a test container using the hello-world image to verify Docker installation.

 |